sahily/drum_reference_metronome/README.md

 ### Example

-Tapping the piezoelectric sensor we get the tempo in beats per minute.
+Tapping the piezoelectric sensor, the tempo in beats per minute is displayed.

 ## Authors